NLnetLabs/krill/README.md

 https://krill.docs.nlnetlabs.nl/en/latest/upgrade.html

 In addition to this we added a few other quick fixes in this release:
+- Make RRDP session reset manual option #793
 - Improve http connection error reporting #776
 - Fix deserialization bug for CAs with children #774
 - Connect to local parent directly #791
 - Do not sign/validate RFC6492 messages to/from local parent #797
-- Make RRDP session reset manual option #793
-- Remove cache and locking for CA statuses #795
+- Use per CA locking for CA statuses #795

 The full list of changes can be found here: https://github.com/NLnetLabs/krill/projects/20